leandrocp/mdex/guides/streaming.md

 network reads into 64-byte chunks so updates stay visible.
 The controls include a delay of up to 1000 ms and optional auto-scroll.

+The example enables `render: [unsafe: true]` so raw HTML in the README is visible.
+Use trusted URLs when reusing this setting.
 Lumis highlights partial code fences.
 The page also shows source counts, MDEx updates, DOM chunks, and current and peak memory for the producer and LiveView processes.
 A sticky diagnostics panel beside the preview keeps this run data and the latest chunk indexes visible while the page scrolls.
 The compact monospace activity uses `+id` for inserts and `~id` for replacements.

 ## Client tests